batuhan/og-saltana/services/core/docs/restore-from-dump.md

 ```
 POST http://localhost:4100/store/platforms/<platform_id>/elasticsearch/sync
 {
-  'x-stelace-system-key': <system_key>,
+  'x-saltana-system-key': <system_key>,
-  'x-stelace-env': 'test'
+  'x-saltana-env': 'test'
 }
 ```

-Do the same for live environment by setting header 'x-stelace-env' to 'live'.
+Do the same for live environment by setting header 'x-saltana-env' to 'live'.

 After few moments depending on the number of your assets, you will be able to search assets as you did with Stelace API.